Flexible Spending Accounts

 FSAs expire every year on December 31.
 You must re-enroll each year during Open Enrollment to participate in this program.

-Go to eServe to enroll in a FSA within 30 days of becoming benefits-eligible, or within 31 days of experiencing a qualifying life event, or during the university’s annual Open Enrollment.
+To enroll in an FSA, visit eServe within 30 days of becoming benefits-eligible, within 31 days of a qualifying life event, or during the university’s annual Open Enrollment period.

 Eligibility for Health Care and/or Dependent Care FSAs